dolphindb/DolphinDBPlugin/MatchingEngine/README.md

  * ...0    0     0     0     0     0     0     0
  *               |     |     |     |     |     |
- *             isTS  isTP  isSL  isIOC  isAON  isBuy
+ *             isTS  isTP  isSL  isIOC  isAON  isBuy */
- *
- * caution: stop-loss/take-profit/trailing-stop are still in progress, the behavior of using these orders are undefined */
 ORDER_SEL = 0
 ORDER_BUY = 1